biobakery/MetaPhlAn/strainphlan2_src/README.md

                         keep a secondary sample.
 Default 20 --phylophlan_configuration PHYLOPHLAN_CONFIGURATION
+                        The PhyloPhlAn configuration file --phylophlan_mode PHYLOPHLAN_MODE
+                        The precision of the phylogenetic analysis {fast, normal [default], accurate}
-                        The PhyloPhlAn configuration file --mutation_rates      If specified will produced a mutation rates table for each of the aligned markers and a summary table for the concatenated MSA.
+  --mutation_rates      If specified will produced a mutation rates table for
+                        each of the aligned markers and a summary table for the concatenated MSA.
 This operation can take long